scott-fryxell/jumpoff/public/index.md

 We wanted to make knowledge available so that everyone could feel what it's like to live an intellectually engaged life.
 That future seemed thrilling to me – a poor kid, with nowhere to go.

 We don't have that world today do we?
 Even though the best and the brightest have had a generation and a half to figure it out.
-They just went for that advertising money, and told us all our music was worth 0.086 pennies a listen.  – hoarding all the opportunity for themselves; shrinking the pie so that they can get a bigger slice.
+They just went for that advertising money, and told us our music was worth 0.086 pennies a listen.  – hoarding all the opportunity for themselves; shrinking the pie so that they can get a bigger slice.

 I don't want my social network to use my desire for connection against me.